oppia/oppia-android/wiki/Bazel-Setup-Instructions-for-Mac.md

 ### 4. Install Python 2 and make sure it is active in your environment

 To install Python 2 in MacOS follow the follows the commands given below.
-Note that, this requires installation of brew as a pre-requisite, which can be done by following the instructions [here](https://mac.install.guide/homebrew/index.html).
+Note that this requires installation of brew as a pre-requisite, which can be done by following the instructions [here](https://mac.install.guide/homebrew/index.html).
 ```
 brew install pyenv
 pyenv install 2.7.18
 pyenv global 2.7.18
 ```

-- To make sure Python 2 is active in your environment, navigate to the **oppia-android** directory and run the following commands before running the Bazel build.
+- To make sure Python 2 is install successfully and active in your environment, navigate to the **oppia-android** directory and run following commands:

 ```
 export PATH="$(pyenv root)/shims:${PATH}"